Grassroots peacebuilding: A USIP report

 Book: South Asia, State, Society and Development

-As a contributor to this this compiled edition, my chapter on “Promoting Water security in South Asia.
-It argues that the conflicts of the present times and of future will be conflicts over natural resources, water for instance.
+In this compiled edition, my chapter on “Promoting Water security in South Asia” argues that the conflicts of the present and the future will largely stem from struggles over natural resources, water for instance.
 To be better prepared for the future, South Asian nations need to institutionalize water-cooperation, collaborative water utilization projects and recognize environmental and water issues in regard to larger security scenario.